Can HIV Pass Through a Condom?

 What to do if you are panicking after sex with a condom

-Check the 72-hour window if failure happened
+Check the 72-hour window

-Do not symptom-scan for proof
+Do not symptom-scan

 Use the right test timing

-If testing is needed, do it based on the correct window period, not on panic.
+If testing is needed, do it based on the correct window period, not panic.
 The right timing depends on the test type and when the encounter happened.

 Get My Confidential Risk ReportRed flags: when to seek urgent help sooner